-Effect of Probiotic Supplementation to Osmanabadi Does During Periparturient Period on Performance of Does and Their Kids
+Impacts of Periparturient Propiotics Concerning Performance of Osmanabadi Does and Kids

 Abstract

-The present study was conducted to evaluate the effect of probiotic supplementation on the performance of Osmanabadi does during the periparturient period and their kids.
-The experiment was carried out at the Goat Unit, Department of Animal Husbandry and Dairy Science, VNMKV, Parbhani, for 120 days.
-Eighteen pregnant Osmanabadi does were randomly allotted into three groups: T1 (control), T2 (probiotic @5 g/day), and T3 (probiotic @10 g/day), with six does in each group.
+We evaluated the effect of probiotic supplementation on the performance of Osmanabadi does during the periparturient period and their kids.
+We experimented with the Goat Unit, Department of Animal Husbandry and Dairy Science, VNMKV, Parbhani, for 120 days.
+We used eighteen pregnant Osmanabadi does into three groups: T1 (control), T2 (probiotic at a rate of 5 g/day), and T3 (probiotic at a rate of 10 g/day), with six does in each group.
 The probiotics used included Saccharomyces cerevisiae, S. boulardii, Lactobacillus acidophilus, and Propionibacterium freudenreichii.
 Weekly records of body weight, milk yield, and growth traits were maintained.
 Results revealed that probiotic supplementation significantly improved body weight gain in does and enhanced birth weight and growth performance of kids.
 Milk yield, colostrum quality (fat, protein, SNF, and total solids), and lactation length were superior in treated groups, particularly in T3.
 Economically, the T3 group recorded maximum returns with minimum additional cost.
-It was concluded that supplementation of probiotics at 10 g/day during the periparturient period enhances productivity and profitability in Osmanabadi goats.
+Supplementation of probiotics at 10 g/day during the periparturient period enhances productivity and profitability in Osmanabadi goats.

-Keywords: Osmanabadi goats, probiotics, periparturient period, milk yield, colostrum, kid growth
+Keywords: colostrum, kid growth, milk yield, Osmanabadi goats, periparturient period, probiotics

 1. Introduction

-The total livestock population of India is 535.78 million according to 20th livestock census during 2019 which shows 4.3% increase over livestock census 2012, in that goat population of India is 148.88 million according to 20th livestock census during 2019 which shows 10.1% increase over livestock census 2012 and 10.60 million is the goat population of Maharashtra.
-Goat production plays a vital role in India’s livestock economy, particularly in rural Maharashtra where Osmanabadi goats are predominant.
+The total livestock population of India is 535.78 million according to the 20th livestock census during 2019, which shows a 4.3% increase over the livestock census 2012 in goat population of India is 148.88 million according to the 20th livestock census during 2019, which shows a 10.1% increase over the livestock census 2012, and 10.60 million is the goat population of Maharashtra.
+Goat production plays a vital role in India’s livestock economy, particularly in rural Maharashtra, where Osmanabadi goats are predominant.
 The periparturient period is marked by reduced feed intake and metabolic stress, impacting productivity and reproduction (Chaucheyras-Durand & Durand, 2010).
 Probiotics are known to improve rumen function, nutrient absorption, and immunity (Sarker et al., 2014).
 However, little work has been done on Osmanabadi goats.
-During late gestation, there is reduction in the Rumen capacity, especially in twin and triplet-Bearing animals owing to the presence of foetus and the subsequent pressure of the gravid uterus on rumen resulting in decreased dry matter Intake and hence, loss of performance (Andrews et al., 1996).
+During late gestation, there is a reduction in the Rumen capacity, especially in twin and triplet-bearing animals, owing to the presence of the foetus and the subsequent pressure of the gravid uterus on the rumen, resulting in decreased dry matter Intake and hence, loss of performance (Andrews et al., 1996).
 Nutrient restrictions during this period also result in foetal losses.
-Feeding of Probiotic with concentrate increases the energy status of does during gestation, and the kid born from these does have higher body weight.
-Maternal Neutrition resulted in improved colostrum and milk availability for offspring, therefore increase the survival rate at weaning.
-Probiotics like yeasts may stimulate the growth and enzymatic activity of cellulolytic bacteria, improved microbial protein synthesis, increase fibre digestibility, and change microbial protein and amino acids in the large intestine This study aimed to evaluate the effects of probiotic supplementation during the periparturient period on maternal performance, milk yield and composition, kid growth, reproduction, and economics.
+Feeding of Probiotics with concentrate increases the energy status of does during gestation, and the kids born from these does have higher body weight.
+Maternal Neutrition resulted in improved colostrum and milk availability for offspring, therefore increasing the survival rate at weaning.
+Probiotics like yeasts may stimulate the growth and enzymatic activity of cellulolytic bacteria, improve microbial protein synthesis, increase fibre digestibility, and change microbial protein and amino acids in the large intestine.
+We aimed to evaluate the effects of probiotic supplementation during the periparturient period on maternal performance, milk yield and composition, kid growth, reproduction, and economics.

 2. Materials and Methods

-Eighteen pregnant does of similar age and parity were selected and randomly allotted to three treatments: T1 (control), T2 (5 g/day probiotics), and T3 (10 g/day probiotics).
+We selected and used eighteen pregnant does of similar age and parity and randomly allotted them to three treatments: T1 (control), T2 (5 g/day probiotics), and T3 (10 g/day probiotics).
 The study lasted 120 days (30 days prepartum, 90 days postpartum).
 Probiotics were mixed with concentrate feed daily.
 Parameters recorded included body weights, kid morphometry, milk yield and composition, colostrum quality, postpartum estrus interval, and feed cost efficiency.
 Data were analyzed using CRD, with significance tested at 5% level.

 2.1 Selection of experimental animals: